zippy/p2p-shipyard/docs/index.md

   - title: Experimental mobile support
     details: Android has experimental support (see FAQs for more details), iOS support coming soon
     link: /documentation/faqs
-  - title: Works on desktop as well
-    details: Maintain one codebase, ship to all platforms
-  - title: tauri-plugin-holochain, just another tauri plugin
-    details: Integrate with all the existing tauri plugins (camera, notification, NFC...) to create great cross-platform apps
+  - title: Integrate with all the other plugins in the Tauri ecosystem
+    details: tauri-plugin-holochain is just another tauri plugin
 ---